I’m a freelance writer, editor and cook living in the cosmopolitan city of Melbourne, Australia.

 While working as a cook I learned so much about how a commercial kitchen operates and the addictive adrenaline rush of service time.
 I loved it, but I also loved a flexible lifestyle.
-So I embarked on combining my talent for cooking and writing into a career.
+So I combined my love for learning with my talent for writing and cooking into a career.

 While I was raising our first child in 2013, I studied journalism, undertook a food writing course and began writing about anything, at any opportunity.

 I began volunteering for a university blog while studying, which quickly evolved into writing about education and research for the University of South Australia, as well as Indigenous education and boarding for Boarding Australia.

 I am always open to discussing future collaborations and opportunities with publications, organisations and individuals – please get in touch with me here.